michaelayoade/dotmac-platform-services/README.md

 ## Integration with Other Services

-This platform is designed to be consumed by other applications (like `dotmac-ftth-ops` for ISP operations).
+This platform is designed to be consumed by other applications.
 Integration is done via:

 1. **REST API** - Standard HTTP endpoints with JWT auth
 2. **API Keys** - For service-to-service communication